We couldn’t do all that we do for kids without our wonderful staff! Below are the people who help make it all happen.

 Gail has one adult daughter, Tamara, and one wonderful granddaughter, Carder.

 Erika Henry joined Advocates in July of 2013 after moving to Georgia from Pittsburgh, PA.
 Having graduated with a bachelor’s in Sociology from Washington and Jefferson College, she was in search of a job that would have a positive impact on people’s lives.
-Before joining Advocates, Erika worked as an Administrative Assistant and Social Media consultant at a private jet charter company in Washington, PA.
-She is thrilled to be working with Advocates where she can fulfill her life goal of helping children to flourish and thrive.
+Before joining Advocates, Erika worked as a Social Media consultant for a private jet charter company in Washington, PA.
+She is thrilled to be working at Advocates where she can fulfill her life goal of helping children to flourish and thrive.